Is lucid dreaming dangerous? It’s a great question – especially if you’re a first time lucid dreamer.

 This has, of course, never happened.

-You can feel safe knowing that everyone who has ever lucid dreamed has woken up back to the safety of their bed.
+You can feel safe knowing that everyone who has ever had a lucid dream woke up in the safety of their bed.

 This fear often results from a “false awakening” experience where a lucid dreamer attempts to wake up, but realizes that they are still dreaming.